Dragan Đilas

-Dragan Đilas (Драган Ђилас, /sh/; born 22 February 1967) is a Serbian opposition leader, businessman and media executive who has been the president of the Party of Freedom and Justice (SSP) since its founding in April 2019.
-He previously served as the mayor of Belgrade from 2008 to 2013 and as president of the Basketball Federation of Serbia from 2011 to 2016.
-A long-time member of the Democratic Party (DS), he led the party between 2012 and 2014.
-Since 2024, Đilas has been serving as a member of the National Assembly, a position he had also held on two earlier occasions.
+Dragan Đilas (Note: Драган Ђилас, /sh/) (born 22 February 1967) is a Serbian politician, businessman and media executive who has been the president of the Party of Freedom and Justice (SSP) since its founding in April 2019.
+He was the mayor of Belgrade from 2008 to 2013 and president of the Basketball Federation of Serbia from 2011 to 2016.
+A long-time member of the Democratic Party (DS), he led the party from 2012 to 2014.
+He has been a member of the National Assembly since 2024, having briefly held a seat twice before.

-Born and raised in Belgrade, Đilas graduated from the University of Belgrade.
-He began his career as a journalist at Radio Index and in 1989 co-founded Radio B92, later becoming editor of its news program.
-He gained prominence in 1991 as one of the students leading the demonstrations against Slobodan Milošević.
-He left journalism in 1994 to become media director at the advertising agency Saatchi & Saatchi, later building a successful business career in media and marketing.
+Born and raised in Belgrade, Đilas graduated in mechanical engineering from the University of Belgrade.
+He began his career as a journalist at Radio Index, and in 1989 co-founded Radio B92, later becoming editor of its news programme.
+He gained prominence in 1991 as one of the student leaders of the demonstrations against Slobodan Milošević.
+In 1994 he left journalism for the advertising industry, and went on to build a business career in media, advertising and sports broadcasting rights.

 Đilas entered politics in the early 2000s as a close associate of President Boris Tadić.
-He served as director of the People's Office of the President (2004–2007) and minister without portfolio in charge of the National Investment Plan in the second cabinet of Vojislav Koštunica (2007–2008).
-In November 2012 he was elected president of the Democratic Party, serving until May 2014, when he resigned following the party's poor 2014 electoral results.

-As mayor of Belgrade, Đilas oversaw several major infrastructure projects, including the construction of the Ada Bridge and the introduction of the BusPlus ticketing system.
-After a brief withdrawal from politics, he returned in 2018 as an opposition candidate in the Belgrade City Assembly election, later co-founding the opposition coalition Alliance for Serbia before establishing the Party of Freedom and Justice.
+He was director of the President's People's Office from 2004 to 2007 and minister without portfolio in charge of the National Investment Plan in the second cabinet of Vojislav Koštunica from 2007 to 2008.
+As mayor of Belgrade, he oversaw major infrastructure projects, including the Ada Bridge and the BusPlus ticketing system.
+He was elected DS president in November 2012, but lost the post to Bojan Pajtić in May 2014, after the party's poor result in the 2014 parliamentary election.
+After a period away from politics, he returned in 2018, founding the opposition Alliance for Serbia and then the SSP, and has since led it in several opposition coalitions.
+In the 2026 parliamentary election, he heads the list of the "European Serbia" coalition.

-A polarizing figure in Serbian politics, Đilas is seen by supporters as a capable opposition leader offering a pro-European and reformist alternative to the government of Aleksandar Vučić and the Serbian Progressive Party (SNS).
-Critics, however, portray him as a representative of the old political elite and frequently accuse him of corruption and misuse of office, allegations he denies.
+A polarising figure in Serbian politics, Đilas is seen by supporters as a capable opposition leader offering a pro-European and reformist alternative to the government of Aleksandar Vučić and the Serbian Progressive Party (SNS).
+Critics portray him as a representative of the old political elite and accuse him of corruption and misuse of office, allegations he denies.